All Episodes

 I put it in there.

-Not to mention other timelines and other memorandums regarding delegations of authority relating to January 6th and the uh actions we took for troop deployment.
+Not to mention other timelines and other memorandums regarding delegations of authority relating to January 6th and the actions we took for troop deployment.

-I also submitted the Biden inspector general report on our actions on January 6th and thereafter, where the Biden DOD IG said, and I quote, the Department of Defense acted appropriately without failure and without delay.
+I also submitted the Biden Inspector General report on our actions on January 6th and thereafter where the Biden DOD IG said, and I quote, the Department of Defense acted appropriately without failure and without delay.

-And I had to put that report into the evidence of record for the January 6th committee.
+And I had to put that report into the evidence of record for the January 6th Committee.

-they didn't want to do it.
+They didn't want to do it.

 You know, so this is kind of incredible, right?